magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 }
 {% endhighlight %}

 Note the missing <code>= null</code>.
-Now, if the original method was called with <code>null</code> PHP would throw a fatal error as your plugin does not accept <code>null</code>.
+Now, if Magento calls the original method with <code>null</code>, PHP would throw a fatal error as your plugin does not accept <code>null</code>.

-It is also worth noting that you are responsible for forwarding the arguments from the plugin to the <code>proceed</code> callable.
-If you are not using/modifying the arguments, you could use variadics and argument unpacking to achieve this simply:
+You are responsible for forwarding the arguments from the plugin to the <code>proceed</code> callable.
+If you are not using/modifying the arguments, you could use variadics and argument unpacking to achieve this:

 {% highlight PHP %}
 <?php